Clarence Kingsbury: Biography

 Kingsbury was born and died in Portsmouth, Hampshire.

 He was the son of Martha Brickwood (née White) and William Salter Kingsbury.
-His mother Martha was previously married to Thomas Brickwood of Brickwoods Brewery.
-In 1904 he married Maud Jennings.
+His mother, Martha, was previously married to Thomas Brickwood of Brickwoods Brewery.
+In 1904, he married Maud Jennings.

 In 1908 he won the gold medal in the 20 kilometres competition as well as in the team pursuit as member of the British team.

 He finished fifth in the 5000 metres competition and was eliminated in the semi-finals of the 660 yards event.
-In the sprint event he participated in the final when the time limit was exceeded, resulting in the race being declared void and no medals being awarded.
+In the sprint event, he participated in the final when the time limit was exceeded, resulting in the race being declared void and no medals being awarded.

 Golden Book of Cycling

 He was given his own entry in the Golden Book of Cycling.

 Kingsbury was living at 41 Queens Road, Portsmouth, Hampshire, during the 1901 census, his occupation listed as 'cycle agent'.

-When Kingsbury died he was living at 4 Nightingale Road, Southsea.
+When Kingsbury died, he lived at 4 Nightingale Road, Southsea.